imdeja/human-rights-first-ds-b/project/app/api/README.md

 # api

-This directory contains the DS API.
+This directory contains the DS API routes.

 ## Contents